 It is the birth of the “Choir”, a higher-rank faction which split the church in two.

-Indeed, countless sons and daughters had likely lost their parents in the course of the church’s hidden research.
+True, countless sons and daughters had likely lost their parents in the course of the Church’s hidden research.
 The youngest would have ended up on the streets, creating a hunger and poverty problem for all to see.
 But never to let a good opportunity go to waste, the blood ministers took those orphaned kids under their care.
 This show of philanthropy was sure to make a good impression on Yharnam’s populace.
 But the clerics obviously weren’t taking such young children into their custody out of the goodness of their heart or remorse for what they had done.
 Rather, what better opportunity was there to ensure the Healing Church’s future?
 The text for the orphans’ later apparel notes that they inherit their thinking from Byrgenwerth, and there is only one source for that education in Yharnam.
 With the cathedral directly supervising the facility, the Orphanage would function more as an indoctrination center, brainwashing the children to carry on the experimental research done on their parents.

 Also, Church Town’s Upper Stratum is the residence of the old church leaders.

 The orphans eventually became clerics themselves, dressing in white robes and blindfold caps like their tutors and calling themselves the Choir.
-Although the English description to the Orphanage Key claims that they are a faction which split from the church, the Japanese text merely claims that they split it in two.
+Although the English description to the Orphanage Key claims that they are a faction which split from the Church, the Japanese text merely claims that they split it in two.
 The Choir are authoritative members, specifically the “secret brains” of the Healing Church.
 With this comes ominous implications.
 If they are the brains to the operations, what about the Byrgenwerth scholars who trained them?
 Despite Alfred’s hearsay, there are no sign of the original leaders in the Upper Ward, only the Choir; they are the “upper stratum” both figuratively and literally, as elucidated in item descriptions.
 This is odd since if all the old guard had died, whether in the course of their work or of natural causes, this would be public knowledge to hunters like Alfred and thus no need for the Choir to keep its contributions secret.
 In other words, the orphans’ position reeks of foul play.

 The groundwork for the Choir was laid with the discovery of the Great Isz Chalice, the first brought out of the labyrinth since the blood ministers’ Byrgenwerth days.
 Being the group’s cornerstone, its retrieval was probably done at the behest of their masters, letting the young apprentices risk death or madness within the deepest depths of the ruins in their place.
 This is reinforced by the Loch Shield, whose description notes its provision to Isz tomb prospectors after its Research Hall use had ended.
-Whether acquiring the chalice was the church’s specific objective or simply part of a broader scavenging probe, it nonetheless gave the orphans a chance to prove themselves, and proves themselves they did.
+Whether acquiring the chalice was the Church’s specific objective or simply part of a broader scavenging probe, it nonetheless gave the orphans a chance to prove themselves, and prove themselves they did.
 The chalice shows that they reached Isz at the bottom and returned.
 But contact with Isz means contact with the cosmos, which the Isz Root Chalice description attests they did eventually realize.

 One of the Holy Grails that breaks a seal of the underground ruins.
 Great Holy Grails in particular open secret parts of the ruins.